 For first time customers to Grove, you will receive the following when you spend $20:

 - Free Shipping & VIP Trial

 Sign up to get your free Clean and Organize List for Every Month This Year

 Be sure to see the full list and helpful hints below the printable sign-up!

-- Spray backpacks and lunchboxes – If you are reusing last years you want to make sure you freshen them up with a good sanitizing spray, this will help remove odors and bacteria.
+- Spray backpacks and lunchboxes – If you are reusing last year’s backpacks you want to make sure you freshen them up with a good sanitizing spray, this will help remove odors and bacteria.
 Even new ones can benefit from a sanitizing spray that can help ward off germs kids may pick up (give them a spritz weekly!)
-You can check out our favorite backpacks for back to school here.
+You can check out our favorite best backpacks for back to school here.